tepene/box-bayou/README.md

 This is my take on a Toolbox / Distrobox container based on the ideas of [boxkit](https://github.com/ublue-os/boxkit).

-The main idea behind this project is to have a companion distrobox container for my custom [ublue-bayou](https://github.com/tepene/ublue-bayou) Fedora Silverblue setup.
-Itŝ my default terminal for daily usage.
+The goal of this project is to have a companion distrobox container for my custom [ublue-bayou](https://github.com/tepene/ublue-bayou) Fedora Silverblue setup.
+It's my default terminal for daily usage.

 ## Tools